Frontolysis

 Frontolysis (also known as Frontal decay) in meteorology, is the dissipation or weakening of an atmospheric front.
 It is generally described as a decrease in temperature gradients between colliding air masses or can be caused by a shift in wind pattern.
 In contrary to areas of "Frontogenesis", the areas where air masses diverge are called areas of frontolysis.

+On surface weather analysis maps, frontolysis is usually displayed as a dashed line with frontal markers on every second dash in the movement direction of the front.
+Typically, frontal markers are triangles for cold fronts and semicircles for warm fronts.